spin-test/spin-test/README.md

 UPDATE 2019-06-18: updated code to use Richard Brown's nearestneighbour function, which saves substantial time compared to our own implementation especially with larger surface files.

+UPDATE 2020-08-24: Thank you to Sarah Weinstein for updating code to change default to set medial wall to NaN, as opposed to leaving this up to user.
+- In SpinPermuFS.m, added code to import the annotation files for fsaverage5 that are part of the medial wall, and replace those vertices with NaN
+- In pvalsNull.m, the user  now has to input a vector of 0s/1s to indicate which vertices are part of the medial wall
+- Also fixed bug in pvalsNull.m to add abs() around the null and real rho values used for computing the p-values
+- Note that these changes are for Freesurfer version only, but we recommend this framework for CIVET surfaces as well